 If you're after bolder kitchen flooring ideas then vinyl really is the way to go because of the sheer amount of different colors and patterns you can choose between.
 Wood effect tiles, geometric patterns, color-blocking or even something floral, the flooring world is your oyster.

-'A key decorating trend for 2022 is to be more expressive - make bolder color choices, embrace more patterns and mix your styles if it makes you happy!' say the experts at Harvey Maria (opens in new tab).
+'A key interior design trend is to be more expressive - make bolder color choices, embrace more patterns and mix your styles if it makes you happy!' say the experts at Harvey Maria.
 'Harvey Maria's Design Series celebrates chic patterns and heritage colors, perfect for making your kitchen floor more stylish.
 We love mixing materials - combining patterned designs with our authentic MSeries woods to create zones and borders.'

 'Dividing open-plan rooms is a popular trend known as zoning, allowing multifunctional use of space without losing a contemporary and open feel - you can separate dining and socializing areas of kitchens, or add a little pantry or breakfast nook.'
 All with a clever use of flooring!